 The collaborative law process is one form of alternative dispute resolution available to individuals seeking to obtain a settlement agreement and to avoid court.
 The process involves each party hiring an attorney who has been trained and certified as a collaborative law practitioner.
 Other experts, as applicable, join the “team,” such as a certified divorce coach, a child development expert, an accountant, and a financial advisor.
 The group agrees to share all material information and to reach an agreement as to all outstanding issues without the need for litigation.

-A collaborative approach may have advantages to other forms of alternative dispute resolution – such as mediation – or litigation.
+A collaborative approach may have advantages to other forms of alternative dispute resolution – such as mediation – or to litigation.
 Input from the other professionals may assist the parties by providing expertise relating to their financial needs and/or the developmental needs of their children.
 If successful, a collaborative divorce could be achieved more quickly than proceeding through the court system.